 - 4.1.1 The President of the FIE, the 15 other elected members of the Executive Committee and the members of the commissions (other than the Athletes Commission) are elected by the Elective Congress.
 The members of the Councils and the Disciplinary Panel are selected by the Executive Committee at its first meeting after the Elective Congress during the Olympic year.
 They are selected for four years.
-They are eligible for re-election/re-selection respectively at the end of their term of office. - 4.1.2 Candidates for the Executive Committee, a Commission, a Council, the Ethics Committee or the Disciplinary Panel may be proposed by an FIE Member Federation, subject to the following conditions: - only one candidate may be proposed by each Member Federation for each post - a candidate can only be presented by the Member Federation (treated in 4.4.1, 4.6.2 and 4.7.1) whom the candidate has nationality. - 4.1.3 All the candidatures shall reach the FIE Head Office no later than 00:00 hrs Lausanne time 40 calendar days before the opening day of the Elective Congress.

-The candidature must be presented by means of a form provided by the FIE (one single page of A4 format) - which must include the languages spoken as well as the degrees or other qualifications for the particular commission.
-A photocopy of an identity document stating the candidate's date of birth and nationality (passport, identity card, driving licence) must be provided with the candidature.

-The administrative office of the FIE will include the list of all the candidates as well as the CVs that have been received in the documents relating to the Congress.

-The FIE Bureau rejects candidatures which do not respect the Statutes or the IOC Code of Ethics.
+They are eligible for re-election/re-selection respectively at the end of their term of office. - 4.1.2 Candidates for the Executive Committee, a Commission, a Council, the Ethics Committee or the Disciplinary Panel may be proposed by an FIE Member Federation, subject to the following conditions and requirements: - only one candidate may be proposed by each Member Federation for each post - a candidate can only be presented by the Member Federation (treated in 4.4.1, 4.6.2 and 4.7.1) whom the candidate has nationality. - all the candidatures must be received on the FIE platform or tool no later than 00:00 hrs Lausanne time 50 calendar days before the opening day of the Elective Congress. - The candidatures submitted on the FIE platform or tool must include a CV (maximum length of one page of A4 format) stating the languages spoken as well as the degrees or other qualifications for the particular position.
+A photocopy of an identity document stating the candidate's date of birth and nationality (passport, identity card, driving licence) must be provided with the candidature. - 4.1.3 The list of all the candidates as well as the CVs that have been received will be included in the documents relating to the Congress. - 4.1.4 The FIE Bureau rejects candidatures which do not respect the FIE Statutes or the IOC Code of Ethics.
 Each national federation can contest the list of the candidates communicated by the Bureau.
 All questions will in the last instance be considered by the Executive Committee, after advice from the Legal Commission and the persons concerned.
 In case of urgency an opinion can be obtained by fax or e-mail.